martinqiang/knowledge-vault/docs/001 Markdown Basics.md

 ```
 ````

-Code Blocks can also have syntax highlighting:
+Code Blocks can also have syntax highlighting: [Supported Languages](https://prismjs.com/#supported-languages)
 ```vhdl title="Title for code blocks!" linenums="1"
 library IEEE;
 use IEEE.std_logic_1164.all;